Generic Program Admission Requirements

 - For courses taken at a community college within New Jersey check the web site NJTransfer.org.

-- If item #1 does not offer an answer, meet and confer with your assigned faculty advisor.
+- If NJTransfer does not offer an answer, meet and confer with your assigned faculty adviser.

-- Upon evaluation of your request, your advisor will assist you to complete an Adjustment of Degree Requirements form.
+- Upon evaluation of your request, your adviser may assist you to complete an Adjustment of Degree Requirements form.

 - If your request is approved by the Chairperson & Dean, notification is sent to the Registrar.

 Leave of Absence or Withdrawal